GuilhermeCosta-Ferreira/NeuroFrame-visual-atlas/README.md

 The pipeline goes:

+1. Normalization
+2. Centering and Alignement with main axis (PCA-based)
-1. Split the brains and mirror them
+3. Split the brains and mirror them
-2. Normalization